Well-posedness of anisotropic and homogeneous solutions to the Einstein-Boltzmann system with a conformal-gauge singularity: The Einstein-Boltzmann system with massless particles

 In this paper we will assume that the space-time and the distribution function are both spatially homogeneous.
 One introduces a basis of left-invariant one-forms $\sigma^i$ satisfying

 where $ { C^i }_{ j k } $ are the structure constants of the space-time (see \cite{hom} for more details).
 The metric, in the physical space-time $ (\tM,\tg) $, is given in this basis by

 where $t$ is proper-time on the congruence orthogonal to the surfaces of homogeneity (which is necessarily geodesic) and $\tilde{a}_{ij}$ is the physical metric on the surfaces of homogeneity.
-As usual for these types of space-times the second fundamental form is
+We define the rate of change, which is a constant multiple of the second fundamental form

 Now, we introduce a new time-coordinate $\tau$ by

 and choose the conformal factor

 Then, the rescaled metric $g_{\alpha\beta}$ is given by